Key Takeaways

 Our Reviews Team did not test Lifeline during our medical alert system testing summit, but we plan to test the brand and update this review in the near future.

-We conducted extensive mystery shopping, read online reviews, and spoke with customer service representatives to help you decide if Lifeline is right for you and your loved ones.
+We conducted extensive mystery shopping, read online reviews, and spoke with customer service representatives to help you decide if Lifeline is right for you and the ones you care for.

 Pros and cons of Lifeline